sfigg/commercialization-public/manufacture/desktop/planning-create-different-product-designs-for-different-market-segments-sxs.md

 ## <span id="Retail_customers_and_business_customers"></span><span id="retail_customers_and_business_customers"></span><span id="RETAIL_CUSTOMERS_AND_BUSINESS_CUSTOMERS"></span>Retail customers and business customers

 If you're building designs for both retail and business customers, you can start with a single base edition such as Windows 10 Home or Windows 10 Pro, and then later upgrade it to a higher edition such as Windows 10 Enterprise, as needed.
 Once you've built a higher edition, however, you can't downgrade it to the lower edition.
-For more info, see [Windows Upgrade Paths](http://go.microsoft.com/fwlink/?LinkId=526838).
+For more info, see [DISM Windows Edition-Servicing Command-Line Options](dism-windows-edition-servicing-command-line-option.md).

 If you're building devices to sell to retail customers, you'll need to meet a set of minimum requirements.
 For info, see the Licensing and Policy guidance on the [OEM Partner Center](http://go.microsoft.com/fwlink/?LinkId=131358).